 Under the Biden administration, the US officially re-joined the Paris Agreement, and in November 2021 set out its plan to distribute a \$1 trillion infrastructure package, of which \$2.5 billion has been allocated towards the development of SMRs.
-The US is also set to construct a \$4 billion power plant backed by Bill Gates and Warren Buffet in Wyoming.
+The US is also set to construct a \$4 billion advanced power plant backed by Bill Gates and Warren Buffet in Wyoming.

 The United States receives 20% of its electricity generation from nuclear power.
 It currently has 94 operating commercial nuclear reactors at 56 nuclear power plants in 28 states.
 Florida, for example, gets 90% of its clean energy from five nuclear reactors (Progress Energy's Crystal River, Florida Power & Light's St. Lucie 1 and St. Lucie 2 in Jensen Beach, and FPL's Turkey Point 3 and Turkey Point 4).
-Additionally, a major nuclear site has been approved for development in the Midwest of the United States, where fusion technology has emerged as a possible future source of energy.